CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 Personally, I only did method 1 and I had 100% rate of success (first time with a BAIR PhD student, second time with Chatbot Arena).

-**Words of encouragement**: A close friend of mine and also my research partner started research in the first semester of his senior year working with a 5th year PhD student under Professor Jiantao Jiao.
-Before that, he cold emailed over 20 PhD students.
-He published a top conference paper that semester and was accepted into BAIR 5th year master program subsequently.
-Granted, he took CS189, EECS 127, and EECS 126 before he started research.
-Don't be discouraged!
+**Words of encouragement**: My research partner started research in the same semester which he applied to 5th Year Master (senior year fall semester).
+In the semesters before, he cold emailed over 20 PhD students to no avail despite having a 4.0 GPA.
+In his senior year, he was able to publish a top conference paper and accepted into BAIR's 5th Year Master.
+He said having completed CS189, EECS127, and EECS126 faciliated his research.
+Fast forward to today, he was also recently admitted to all the top PhD programs.
+Hence, don't be discouraged and it is never too late to give up!

 Here is a cold email template that has seen a lot of success: